Matt23488/BrainFuckInterpreter/README.md

 This is basically a command line wrapper for BrainFuckInterpreterLib that provides what you'd expect for a command line BrainFuck interpreter to be able to do.

-BrainFuckInterpreterApp:
+BrainFuckInterpreterApp (REMOVED):
-This got committed by mistake, I forgot this project was in the solution.
+This got committed by mistake, I forgot this project was in the solution directory.
 But basically it was a test application for testing the API of BrainFuckInterpreterLib.dll.

 BrainFuckInterpreterLib: